AngadSethi/sql-editor-task-atlan/README.md

   - `import Alert from "react-bootstrap/Alert";`
   The first option imports the entire library, and then imports the Alert component, whereas the second, more optimised, way imports just the Alert component, and nothing else.
 This too, shaves a lot of the load time, and this is what this project uses.
 - **Keeping the number of state changes as low as possible**.
 While this has been accompanied by a slight reduction in the feature set, it has more than made up for it in the load time of a re-render.
+- **Reduced the number of API calls**.
+I have reduced the number of API calls, by using the `useEffect` hook, which shaved off almost 2 seconds after each click.

 ## Available Scripts